jonnor/ESC-CNN-microcontroller/report/report.md

 The model used on device (with 16kHz model with 30 mel filters) scored 72% on the associated validation-set, fold 9.
+When running on the device, the model execution took 43 ms per analysis window, while preprocessing of the mel-spectrogram took approximately 60 ms.

 Figure \ref {figure:demo} shows a closeup of the on-device testing scenario.
 When playing back a few sounds the system was able to